bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 ##### Simulated Stochasticity

 The optimization of artificial landscapes such as the McCormick function is inherently different from that of neural networks.
 Artifical landscapes are optimized with respect to their real variables and their gradients cannot therefore be approximated stochasticly.
-However, to simulate the stochasticity of SGD, we can create an artificial stochastic process that generates approximations of a gradient.
+However, to simulate the stochasticity of SGD, we can create an artificial stochastic process that generates approximate gradients.

 We assume that the partial derivatives over the parameters \\(\theta_1\\) and \\(\theta_2\\) follow normal distributions with standard deviation of 16 and 4, respectively.
 These distributions are kept constant for all parameter values (this is not very realistic, but is good enough for our purpose).
 The key variables of our simulation are the dataset and batch size, which determine the expected accuracy of the approximated gradient.
 The dataset size is set to 40.